MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Experiments

 We initialized the archive with simple agentic systems similar to \texttt{BAD-ACTS} that implement popular guardrails for LLM agents, such as Least Privilege Tool Gating and Tool Filters described in ~\citet{debenedetti2024agentdojo}.

 We compare \method~to the following baselines.
 To evaluate the effectiveness of the generated safety features, we use the Guardian-Agents method~\citep{nother2025benchmarking}, which uses separate agents to intercept messages and tool executions, aborting the episode whenever a malicious action is performed.
 To compare the quality of the generated systems, we utilize a version of \method~that excludes the Meta-Adversary and optimizes only for the quality of the generated systems.
 This algorithm closely follows AFlow~\citep{zhangaflow}, while utilizing the structured agentic system described in Section~\ref{sec:systems}.
+With this baseline, we evaluate whether iterative exposure to worst-case attacks improves the system's safety.
 Additional details, including hyperparameters, can be found in Appendix~\ref{app:details}.